 Benefits of Waking up Early

-If you’re rushing out the door to get to the office because you pressed snooze six times, chances are you didn’t have time to enjoy a healthy breakfast.
-You might have skipped the meal altogether or grabbed something quick and unhealthy like a donut or bagel.
+Running out the door to get to the office because you pressed snooze six times likely means you didn’t have time to enjoy a healthy breakfast.
+Instead, you might have skipped the meal altogether or grabbed something quick and unhealthy like a donut or bagel.
 Ideally, you should eat a healthy breakfast containing whole grains, lean protein, low-fat dairy, fruits, and vegetables.

 Better Mental Health